NathanBailie/frontend-interview-questions/src/questions/en-EN/nodejs.md

 ---

 <details>
 <summary><span>15.
 How does Node.js <b>execute your code</b>?
-What happens after JavaScript is passed to Node?</span></summary>
+What happens after JavaScript is passed to Node.js?</span></summary>
 <br />

-Once launched, JavaScript code goes through several stages:
+Once started, JavaScript code goes through several stages:

-1. <b>V8</b> compiles JavaScript into machine code
+1. <b>V8</b> compiles the JavaScript into machine code
 2. <b>Node.js</b> wraps the code in its module system (CommonJS)
-3. <b>Event Loop</b> starts and begins tracking asynchronous events
-4. <b>libuv</b> handles system-level operations (I/O, timers, threads)
+3. <b>libuv</b> handles system operations (I/O, timers, threads)
-5. Callback functions are queued and executed when ready
+4. Callback functions enter the <b>Event Loop</b> and are executed as the queue progresses

-This turns your JS code into an asynchronous, non-blocking application powered by V8, libuv, and the Event Loop.
+This way, Node.js turns your JS code into an asynchronous, non-blocking application using V8, libuv, and the Event Loop.

 </details>